 When you have any faulty hardware in the system, like damaged RAM, corrupted hard disk, or SSD, the system interrupts will consume more CPU power than it should.
 So, look for any damaged hardware in the system.

 If there is a problem with the storage disk, you’ll find disk usage is also too high as well as the system interrupts process.
-You can apply several fixes to fix high disk usage.

 If you’re out of luck and nothing fixes the high disk usage, it’s time to swap out the hard drive and install a new one.
 Like a faulty hard drive, the RAM could get damaged too.